Share this Post

 300 E. Edenton St. | longleafswine.com

 Although Marc Russell and Adam Cunningham aren’t looking to reinvent the wheel when it comes to barbecue, their forthcoming restaurant is sure to keep things fresh and interesting.
 “We like to say if the traditional NC BBQ plate is Hank Williams, we try to be a little more Johnny Cash,” says Cunningham.
 Russell, Longleaf Swine’s pitmaster, delivers a Texas-meets-Carolina-style ’cue that’s influenced by his Puerto Rican background.
 Longleaf 2.0 (the original location was slated for Transfer Co.
 Food Hall) will be a place not just for food, but experiences.
-When it opens later this year, grab a pulled pork sando and stick around afterward for drinks with friends.
+When it opens (date TBD), grab a pulled pork sando and stick around afterward for drinks with friends.

 900 Park Office Drive, Ste.
 120, Boxyard RTP lawrencebarbecue.squarespace.com